 The Skill AI Can’t Replace: Why Critical Thinking Is HR’s Most Urgent Priority

-Explore why critical thinking is HR’s most urgent skill in the AI era and how to embed Human-in-the-Loop practices across teams.
+Here’s why critical thinking is HR’s most urgent skill in the AI era, and how to embed Human-in-the-Loop practices across your teams.

 As AI becomes a daily part of work, it’s tempting to lean into speed, convenience, and automation.
 But in HR, where decisions affect real people and the high cost of getting things wrong, no tool can replace the value of human judgment and critical thinking.

 In shifting from our focus on building AI tools, we now look more broadly at employee AI use.
-At SHRM 2025, Susan Anderson and Aimee Pedretti made a clear case for why HR professionals need to lead the charge in building a culture of thoughtful, responsible AI use.
+At SHRM 2025, Mitratech’s resident AI experts Susan Anderson and Aimee Pedretti made a clear case for why HR professionals are well-positioned to lead the charge in building a culture of thoughtful, responsible AI use.

 AI Can Do the Work, But It Can’t Make the Call

-LLMs like ChatGPT are great at surfacing patterns, generating first drafts, or speeding up certain tasks.
+LLMs like ChatGPT and Perplexity are great at surfacing patterns, generating first drafts, and speeding up certain tasks.
 But they don’t understand organizational culture.
+Your organizational culture.
 They can’t weigh ethical tradeoffs or read a room.
 And their output isn’t always accurate.
-What remains critical is the culture of collaboration – not replacement of decision making and conclusion drawing when using AI tools at work.

 “It’s Our Job to Question the Answers”

-One of the most compelling lines from the talk was a quote that has effectively become a motto of the Mitratech engineering team:
+One of the most compelling lines from the talk that stuck with me was a quote that’s effectively become a motto of the Mitratech engineering team:

 “AI answers questions.
 Our job is to question the answers.”